Ashwagandha: Benefits, Uses, and Side Effects

 The herb exerts its effects by regulating cortisol [9], the body’s primary stress hormone.
 Elevated cortisol levels, which accompany chronic stress, can wreak havoc on bodily systems [10].
 Ashwagandha’s role in normalizing these levels provides a biological foundation for its anti-stress claims.

 Ashwagandha is being explored in the fields of neuropsychiatry and immunology [21].
-There are also recent studies that are exploring its anti-cancer properties [22].

 Side effects

-While ashwagandha can be beneficial, it had some potential adverse effects.
+While ashwagandha can be beneficial, it has some potential adverse effects.
 Excessive consumption can lead to symptoms like constipation, bloating, reflux, nausea, vomiting, diarrhea, abdominal pain, and cramps.
 It can even lead to more subtle symptoms such as drowsiness.

 Half a gram to a gram appears to be a safe dose of ashwagandha.
 However, people with medical conditions or prescriptions should consult with healthcare providers before taking it [23].